 Although there are a few rechargeable hearing aids, the majority of hearing aids today utilize small batteries which must be changed about once every 8 days (on average).
 How long batteries last in a particular hearing aid depends on a number of factors, for more information on that topic see: “How long do hearing aid batteries last?”
 Because batteries have to be changed so often, they can add up to a pretty substantial recurring cost during the life of the hearing aids (5-7 years).
 If you figure that batteries typically last 8 days, and you wear 2 hearing aids, that means you’ll go through around 90 batteries a year.
 If you are paying retail prices, that’s going to be over $100/year in battery costs alone.
 So it makes sense to do a bit of research and not only find the right price, but also the best battery- the one that will last the longest.

 Surprisingly, there can be quite a large variation in performance from one brand of battery to the next.
-For this reason, it’s not a bad idea to order sample packs of batteries like these which have all different brands of batteries, and then you can track each battery and see which one performs the best.
+For this reason, it’s not a bad idea to order sample packs of batteries which have all different brands of batteries, and then you can track each battery and see which one performs the best.
 This is probably the most cost effective way to test which battery is best, and most large online hearing aid battery suppliers offer a sample pack like this.

 Regardless of which brand you choose, here’s a few tips to prolong the battery life:

 - Keep the batteries in their packaging.
 If they touch each other or any other metal, their current will drain and they will be worthless.

 - Store batteries in a room temperature environment that is not subject to moisture.